daytonaio-experiments/starter-backstage/docs/backstage-guide-v1.md

 Efficient development setups are crucial to maximizing productivity.
 In this guide, we'll simplify your workflow using a pre-configured repository with a Backstage starter app, ready for you to clone and build on.

+> For a complete codebase, including all components, configurations, and setup files discussed in this guide, check out our GitHub repository [https://github.com/daytonaio-experiments/starter-backstage](https://github.com/daytonaio-experiments/starter-backstage)

 To optimize the development environment, we'll also utilize Daytona to ensure a smooth and streamlined setup.

 Before setting up your environment for Backstage, let's ensure you have the tools and a basic understanding to follow along smoothly.
 Here are the prerequisites you'll need: